Dinesh Raghu Raman: Baramulla Operation

 Maj Raman was delegated to serve with the 34 Rashtriya Rifles Battalion in the Jammu and kashmir area in 2006 following service with his unit for a few years.
 Maj Raman led the highly successful “Op Narawar” operation in June 2007, which resulted in the elimination of three hardened terrorists in his area of command.

 Maj Raman was tasked on October 2, 2007, with initiating an operation in a Baramulla area to ferret out militants hidden there.
 Maj Raman's crew was dispatched to the suspected region around 0820 hours on that day.
 Major Raman witnessed screams of a fellow officer who had been gravely hurt during the continuous altercation at 0855 hours, while closing in on suspected residences.

 Maj Raman assessed the situation swiftly and rushed in the direction of his colleague's rescue.
 He moved towards the injured officer amid intense enemy fire, showing the highest level of camaraderie and esprit-de-corps.
 He then rescued him and two other wounded soldiers and transported them to a safer location.
 He then proceeded on to the two militants who had inflicted so many losses among the troops, and shot both of them dead in a vicious close combat battle.
 Other terrorists, meanwhile, were hiding in a nearby home and fired at Major Raman.
 This opened up a new front in the gunfight, and Maj Raman was critically injured in the ongoing exchange of fire.
+Undeterred, he continued leading and motivating his troops and pinned down the terrorists till he fell unconscious.
+Maj Raman was airlifted to the military hospital in Srinagar where he succumbed to his injuries.
+Maj Raman was a dedicated soldier and a fine officer who laid down his life in the service of the nation.

 For his remarkable courage, camaraderie, fighting spirit, and tremendous sacrifice, Major Dinesh Raghu Raman was awarded the nation's highest peacetime gallantry honour, the "Ashok Chakra."